cwarden45/DTC_Scripts/Color/README.md

 While the return of data was not automated, I was allowed to fill out a HIPPA authorization form for Protected Health Information (PHI), which included a box to check for "Raw Genetic Data."
 Once I get that, I will upload it to my [Personal Genome Project page](https://my.pgp-hms.org/profile/hu832966).

-I didn't previously realize that I had the F5 Leiden mutation (increased risk of blood clots, [rs6025](https://www.ncbi.nlm.nih.gov/snp/rs6025), chr169519049: on hg19), but I could
+I didn't immediately recognize that I had the F5 Leiden mutation (increased risk of blood clots, [rs6025](https://www.ncbi.nlm.nih.gov/snp/rs6025), chr169519049: on hg19), but I could verify the status of that variant with my sequencing alignment from Veritas and Genos.

 ![F5 alignment verification](F5_variant.png "Veritas and Genos F5 verification")

 I should also be able to verify that with my HIPPA-released data (and then I will post an update).

-However, I actually did have [23andMe report](https://you.23andme.com/reports/ghr.vte/) indicating increased risk for "*Hereditary Thrombophila*", but I had to recognize the different name (even though it was a report for the exact same variant, and "*Factor V Leiden variant*" was mentioned in the 23andMe report).
+More importantly, I actually did have [23andMe report](https://you.23andme.com/reports/ghr.vte/) indicating increased risk for "*Hereditary Thrombophila*", but I had to recognize the different name (even though it was a report for the exact same variant, and "*Factor V Leiden variant*" was mentioned in the 23andMe report).
 Also, the "variant present" designation in Color made me think the predictive power may be higher than a typical risk association (more like a carrier status).
 However, the 23andMe report better matches my previous expectation:

 *General population*: 1 in 1,000 (1-year risk)